DevExpress-Examples/reporting-winforms-salary-reports/Readme.md

 # Reporting for WinForms - Getting Started

-<p>This solution is created to illustrate the steps described in the <a href="https://www.devexpress.com/Support/Center/p/KA18926">Creating a Salary reporting application with the DevExpress XtraReports.
-Introduction.</a> tutorial series.
+<p>This solution is created to illustrate the steps described in the <a href="https://www.devexpress.com/Support/Center/p/KA18926">Creating a Salary Reporting Application with the DevExpress XtraReports</a> tutorial series.

 ![Getting Started - XtraReports - Screenshot](/Images/screenshot.png)